 Chart 5 Evening Star

-An abandoned orphan formation develops toward the end of a strong down- or upward trend when selling or buying pressure subsides, culminating in a failure to penetrate the most recent significant low or high.
+An Abandoned Orphan formation develops toward the end of a strong down- or upward trend when selling or buying pressure subsides, culminating in a failure to penetrate the most recent significant low or high.
 This exhaustion of the trend is followed by a gap, a so-called “window” in Japanese candlestick parlance.

-This is a strong reversal signal, denoting the market was predominantly short or long the underlying instrument, but it now risks to be reversed.
+This is a strong reversal signal, denoting the market was predominantly short or long the underlying instrument, but it now risks being reversed.
 Once again, it can be used as a strong exit signal and if so inclined, go short or long the new trend with a type of “stop and reverse” signal (Chart 6).

 Chart 6 Abandoned Orphan